GanapathySubramanian/GanapathySubramanian/README.md

-🔭 I’m currently pursuing BTech Information Technology on [velammal college of engineering and technology](https://vcet.ac.in/)...
+🔭 I’m currently pursuing BTech Information Technology at [velammal college of engineering and technology](https://vcet.ac.in/)...

 <p>
   <em>